 1. The Penguins And Parrots At The Hyatt Maui

-While vacationing in Maui, we stayed at the Hyatt Regency and it was gorgeous!
+While vacationing in Maui, we stayed at the Hyatt Regency as it was recommended to us as one of the best places to stay in Maui for families; and we truly did love it!

 2. Watching The Island “Wake Up”